-There are 25 NRICH Mathematical resources connected to Prime numbers, you may find related items under Numbers and the Number System.Broad Topics > Numbers and the Number System > Prime numbers
+There are 42 NRICH Mathematical resources connected to Prime numbers, you may find related items under Properties of Numbers.Broad Topics > Properties of Numbers > Prime numbers

 Use the interactivities to complete these Venn diagrams.